REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 Dean’s Guide to NC State’s Reappointment, Promotion and Tenure (RPT) Process

-1.1 The evaluation of faculty accomplishment rests on consultation with peers in the review process, which includes the Departmental Voting Faculty (DVF), the College Reappointment, Promotion, and Tenure Committees (CRPTC) and scholarly external reviewers.
-Consultation must be undertaken by heads, deans, and the Provost in an environment in which the peers are well informed about department and colleges RPT rules and the expectations (NCSU REG05.20.27 – Statements of Mutual Expectations [SME]) and accomplishments of the candidate.
-Consultation demands full participation by the members of each group at the department and college levels and includes contributing to an assessment of the quality and impact of the candidate's accomplishments and voting on the proposed action.
+1.1 The evaluation of faculty accomplishment rests on consultation with peers in the review process, which includes the Departmental Voting Faculty (DVF), the College Reappointment, Promotion, and Tenure Committees (CRPTC) and scholarly external reviewers and may include consultation with peers outside the department (See section 1.7 below).
+Consultation must be undertaken by heads, deans, and the Provost in an environment in which the peers are well informed about department and colleges RPT rules and the expectations (NCSU REG05.20.27 – Statements of Faculty Responsibilities [SFR]) and accomplishments of the candidate.
+Consultation demands full participation by the members of each group at the department and college levels and includes contributing to an assessment of the quality and impact of the candidate’s accomplishments and voting on the proposed action.

 1.2 The formal documented basis for the consultation will be the candidate's dossier augmented by external evaluation letters and written assessments, votes, and recommendations produced at preceding levels in the review.
 All participants shall have full and convenient access to these materials.
 No content summaries, extracts, or abstracts of the dossier should be prepared for formal distribution and presentation to the group without the candidate's advance knowledge.